Delicious Prime Rib Recipe : Spending less when cooking delicious prime rib

 How to cook prime rib on a budget: Great steak

-When it comes to the most special cuts of steak including filet mignon, top sirloin and prime rib, the prime rib has always been my favorite.
+- When it comes to the most special cuts of beef steak including filet mignon, top sirloin and prime rib, the prime rib has always been my favorite.

 Prime rib is often featured as a specialty that can be enjoyed in various restaurants including Chop House, Outback Steakhouse, Longhorn and Texas Lonestar restaurant.

 Don't you just love to eat a great steak that is well prepared?
 This top of the line cut of meat is pricey even in more budget friendly restaurants, typically costing around $25 for a 16 oz steak or $20 for a 12 oz steak.

 It is only recently, in the past year or so that I became ambitious and daring enough to try cooking my favorite meat, prime rib at home.
 This was one of the dishes that I cooked last Christmas and it turned out to not be such a delicate operation after all as I had previously suspected it would be.
 In fact, cooking delicious prime rib is easy as pie!

 I was delighted to find this beef, prime rib meat for sale, raw in the meat section of my local Food Lion supermarket and priced to move for the holidays.
 A large cut of prime rib meat, around 5 pounds cost just $18.
 I had to grab it.

 When it came to cooking the prime rib, I kept things very simple.
 The packaging of the meat you buy might offer suggestions and a starting off point such as telling you how long the meat needs to cook.

 I looked to recipes on-line at sites such as allrecipes.com to form a template and give me ideas to make a recipe my own.